JustinPatenaude/balticathletics/brands/dynamic-team-sports.md

 info: |-
   Baltic Athletics is Dynamic’s preferred dealer in Canada.

   Rauno has sold Dynamic sublimated uniforms since 2003.
+Many schools and teams have re-ordered and are still using the same uniforms.
+Durable quality.

+  ***

   Dynamic is a American company but their manufacturing plant is in Toronto ON.
 We visited Dynamic a few years back and were really impressed with this process of sublimation.